tessercat/daoistic-book/notes/marcia-bjornerud.md

 Hi Marcia,

-I hope it's all right for me to contact you at your work email.
+I hope it's all right for me to contact you at your work address for this.

-I've been teaching myself to read classical Chinese so I can read and interpret the _Dao De Jing_ for myself, and I've been thinking about _Reading the Rocks_ quite a lot lately as I interpret a passage from _Wenzi_ on Daoist cosmology.
+I've been teaching myself to read classical Chinese so I can read and interpret the _Dao De Jing_ in something like the original, and I've been thinking a lot about _Reading the Rocks_ lately as I interpret a passage from _Wenzi_ on Daoist cosmology.

-I'm not an expert in Daoism or classical Chinese, just an old software developer with a blog, but I think I've channeled the gist of the passage as accurately and readably as I can.
-I hope you find it
-a worthy expression of gratitude for _Reading the Rocks_.
+I'm not sure that I fully understand the passage, and the moralizing is a big much, but I was fascinated by its description of the physics of sky, earth and life, and it brought _Reading the Rocks_ to mind, so I thought you might enjoy it as well.

 https://daoistic.ca/blog/philosophy